jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 ### Uninstall-VisualStudio

-Uninstalls a product from the Visual Studio family (Professional, Enterprise, Community, Build Tools etc.).
+For Visual Studio editions using the classic MSI installer (Visual Studio up to 2017 Preview 3), uninstalls an installed product from the Visual Studio family (Professional, Enterprise, Community, Build Tools etc.).
-Supports both the classic MSI installer of Visual Studio up to 2017 Preview 3 and the new "Willow" installer of Visual Studio 2017 RC.
+For Visual Studio editions using the new "Willow" installer of Visual Studio 2017 RC, uninstalls the Visual Studio Installer and all installed products from the Visual Studio 2017 family.

 ### Add-VisualStudioWorkload